randomstring/WeasleyClock/BuildLog.md

 Another point is that it works on both iPhones and Android phones.

+Life360 allows for setting up several geo-fenced regions and giving them labels.
+For instance I have a geo-fence region for each school.
+Home Assistant also has this feature, so this can be done in Home Assistant just using the latitude and longitude provided by Life360.

 ## Why MQTT?

 MQTT is fairly easy to use, can generate arbitrary messages (I use